Mogok: Economy

-Mogok and other villages nearby have been famous since ancient times for its gemstones, especially ruby and sapphire, but semi-precious stones such as spinel, lapis lazuli, garnet, moonstone, peridot and chrysoberyl are also found.
+Mogok and other villages nearby, especially Kyatpyin have been famous since ancient times for its gemstones, especially ruby and sapphire, but semi-precious stones such as spinel, lapis lazuli, garnet, moonstone, peridot and chrysoberyl are also found.
 The gems are found in alluvial marble gravels by means of panning, tunneling and digging pits by hand.
 There is little mechanization of the mining.
 The gravels derive from the metamorphosed limestones (marbles) of the Mogok metamorphic belt.

 Gems are sold in markets in Mogok; however, foreigners require special permits to visit the town, and it is illegal to purchase/export gems from Myanmar other than from government licensed dealers.

 90% of a certain version of the world's rubies come from Myanmar (Burma).
 There are many other ruby sources in the world such as Sri Lanka and various places in Africa.
 Only in terms of quality Mogok rubies are best.
 The red stones from there are prized for their purity and hue.
 Thailand buys the majority of Myanmar's gems.
-The "Valley of Rubies", the mountainous Mogok area, 200 km north of Mandalay, is noted as the original source of ruby including the world's finest "pigeon's blood" rubies as well as the world's most beautiful sapphires in "royal" blue.
+The "Valley of Rubies", the mountainous Mogok area, 200 km north of Mandalay, is noted as the original source of ruby including the world's finest "pigeon's blood" rubies as well as one of the world's most beautiful sapphires in "royal" blue, only second to the now extinct Kashmir blue.